kristofer15ru/reference-tictactoe/AboutMe.md

 ###Education and employment history:
-I'm finishing my third semester working on a BSc in computer science at Reykjavík University I have worked for companies including Landsspítalinn university hospital & Sagafilm
+I'm finishing my third semester working on a BSc in computer science at Reykjavík University I have worked for companies including Landspítalinn university hospital & Sagafilm

 ###What kind of software person am I:
 Windows going on Ubuntu